syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% highlight vbnet %}
 [VB]

-'Open an input Word template
+'Opens an input Word template

 Dim document As New WordDocument()

-'This method will add a section & a paragraph in the document
+'This method adds a section and a paragraph in the document

 document.EnsureMinimal()

 Dim paragraph As IWParagraph = document.LastParagraph

-'Append the content into the paragraph
+'Appends the content into the paragraph

 paragraph.AppendText("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua")

-'Apply the style to paragraph
+'Applies the style to paragraph

 paragraph.ApplyStyle(BuiltinStyle.Emphasis)